darklang/docs/docs/contributing/fsharp-for-dark-developers.md

   myFunction 6 param
 ```

-## Dark's codebase history
+## Darklang's codebase history

-Dark's backend was originally written in OCaml, and then ported to F# in
+Darklang's backend was originally written in OCaml, and then ported to F# in
 2021/2022.
 A lot of code is written the way it is because that made sense in
 OCaml, especially code with the comment `// CLEANUP` in it.

-Dark's frontend was originally written in Elm, before being ported to ReScript.
+Darklang's frontend was originally written in Elm, before being ported to ReScript.
 It was removed in 2023.